 - completing daily reports.
 These reports require a parent or teacher’s signature.
 Daily reports are to be sent home once every 2 weeks;

 - supporting children in participating fully in classroom routines and activities.
-In consultation with your Educational Coordinator, it may be decided that your child should be “pulled out” for ~ 10 minutes each class or once a week for direct work on specific IPP goals as suggested by the Educational Coordinator and/ or therapists using materials suggested by the Educational Coordinator and/or therapist.
+In consultation with your Early Learning Specialist, it may be decided that your child should be “pulled out” for ~ 10 minutes each class or once a week for direct work on specific IPP goals as suggested by the Early Learning Specialist and/ or therapists using materials suggested by the Early Learning Specialist and/or therapist.
 The best time to do this “pull out” should be determined in conversation with the classroom teacher in advance;

 - attending therapy sessions and taking therapy notes.
-Child Development Specialists may bill one hour for each session observed.
+Child Development Facilitator may bill one hour for each session observed.
 These sessions serve a number of purposes.
 They provide intensive one on one therapy for the child.
-They allow a CDS a chance to observe a therapist modeling and practicing strategies with the child.
+They allow a CDF a chance to observe a therapist modelling and practicing strategies with the child.
 Much of what is seen can be modified and used in the classroom with the child.
-CDSs are encouraged to attend as many therapy sessions as their schedule allows. (minimum ONCE per “semester”).
+CDFs are encouraged to attend as many therapy sessions as their schedule allows. (minimum ONCE per “semester”).